Daniel-Liu-c0deb0t/Java-Fuzzy-Search/README.md

 # Java-Fuzzy-Search
-A simple library with Java implementations of fuzzy search algorithms.
+A fast and flexible Java fuzzy search library.
 The goal is to focus on doing one thing (string search) and have a ton of options and speedups for different use cases.

 ## Features
 - Exact string search using the KMP algorithm